jliszka/jliszka.github.com/_drafts/understanding-a-b-test-analysis.md

 About 12%.
 Not small enough to reject the idea that the two colors perform the same.

-This distribution actually tells you something important, though: if the overall rate is 5.9% and you have about 1,000 trials per group, you _can't_ measure a difference smaller than about 2% — it will just look like statistical noise.
+This distribution actually tells you something important, though: if the overall rate is 5.9% and you have about 1,000 trials per group, you _can't_ measure a difference smaller than about 2%, even if it's real — it will just look like statistical noise.
 More on this later.

 So you decide to let the experiment run a litte longer to get more data.
 A while later you have this: